polographer/agentdvr-nvidia/README.md

 # docker compose

-the easiest way to get started is to use docker compose.
-The docker-compose.yml file in this repo will create a container with the following:
+after installing docker the easiest way to get started is to use docker compose.
+Create a docker-compose.yml with this content:

 ```
 version: '3.5'